jovyan123-playground/jupyter-releaser/README.md

 ## Checklist for Adoption

-**Note**: The automated changelog handling is optional.
-If it is not desired, you can use the `check_release` and `draft_release` workflows only and leave the changelog calls out of them.
-You will need to generate your own text for the GitHub release.

 - [ ] Switch to Markdown Changelog
   - We recommend [MyST](https://myst-parser.readthedocs.io/en/latest/?badge=latest), especially if some of your docs are in reStructuredText
   - Can use `pandoc -s changelog.rst -o changelog.md` and some hand edits as needed